Savitribai Phule: Education

 Savitribai was illiterate at the time of her marriage.
-Her husband educated her, as well as his cousin sister, Sagunabai Shirsagar, at their home while working on their farm.
-Once she completed her primary education with Jyotirao, she continued her studies under the guidance of her friends, Sakharam Yeshwant Paranjpe and Keshav Shivram Bhavalkar.
+She received her education from her husband, Jyotirao Phule, and his mother figure Sagunabai Kshirsagar, who taught her to read and write at home and while working on their farm.
+Once she completed her primary education with Jyotirao, she continued her studies under the guidance of her mentors, Sakharam Yeshwant Paranjpe and Keshav Shivram Bhavalkar.
 In 1846–47, she passed the third and fourth-year examinations in an English school, and in the same year, she helped Sagunabai establish a school for marginalized communities in Maharwada.
-She enrolled herself in two teachers' training programs; the first was at an institution run by an American missionary, Cynthia Farrar, in Ahmednagar, and the second course was at a Normal School in Pune.
-Savitribai was become India's first trained female teacher and headmistress.
+She enrolled herself in two teachers' training programs: the first was at an institution run by an American missionary, Cynthia Farrar, in Ahmednagar, and the second course was at a Normal School in Pune.
+Savitribai became India's first formally-trained female teacher and headmistress.